Lancaster General Hospital

 The Journal of Lancaster General Hospital has been published quarterly since April 2006 as a “Record of Medical Progress.”
 The print edition of JLGH is distributed to more than 7,000 physicians and nursing leaders as well as others concerned with health care in central Pennsylvania.
 The Journal’s Mission is to be an educational resource that furthers the highest standards in the science, practice, and art of delivering health care.

 To fulfill this objective, each issue contains at least four scientific articles by members of the LGH staff that review important or controversial clinical subjects; discuss clinical and research activities and new technologies at the hospital; or describe new treatment modalities being assessed by LGH physicians in collaborative national trials.
 Articles are edited rigorously to provide useful information concisely and in a more readable style than conventional peer-reviewed medical journals.

 In addition, each issue of JLGH contains several additional departments on a rotating basis:

 - From the Editor’s Desk – a report of progress at the Journal, and a discussion of matters related to the delivery of health care,

 - Medico-Legal and Ethical Matters – the LGH Senior V.P. and General Counsel explores these complex issues,

 - Imaging Insights – LGH radiologists discuss new imaging technologies,

-- Top Tips from Family Practice - a brief update of latest developments in a single clinical field, such as fish-oil dietary supplements,
+- Top Tips from Family Practice - a brief update of latest developments in the family practice world,

 - Perspective from the Administration - A member of the hospital administration provides a broad perspective on issues of health care administration, or discusses specific LGH issues and plans.